15 Strains of Malicious Software

 • What They Are: MitM attacks involve an attacker intercepting and potentially altering communication between two parties.

-• How They Work: Commonly occur in unsecured WiFi networks or through software vulnerabilities.
+• How They Work: They commonly occur in unsecured WiFi networks or through software vulnerabilities.

-• Real-World Example: Session hijacking, where attackers take over a user’s session, is a form of MitM attack.
+• Real-World Example: Session hijacking, where attackers take over a user’s session, is a MitM attack.

 15. Mobile Malware: The Pocket-Sized Perils

-• What They Are: Specifically targeting mobile devices, these malware types exploit the vulnerabilities unique to smartphones and tablets.
+• What They Are: These malware types specifically target mobile devices and exploit the vulnerabilities unique to smartphones and tablets.

 • How They Work: Distributed through malicious apps, SMS phishing (smishing), or compromised WiFi networks.